aitorjs/libp2p-chat/README.md

 ## What?

-Make two libp2p nodes with encrypted connection and communitate each other
+Make two libp2p nodes with encrypted connection and communicate each other

 ## Install